AlexHikari/VelopraEngine/README.md

 ```

 ### Usage

-To use the Velopra Engine in your project, include the core and rendering header files in your source and link against the Velopra Engine library.
+To utilize Velopra Engine in your projects, include the core and rendering headers and link against the Velopra Engine libraries.

-### Contributing
+## Contributing

-Currently, contributions are closed but will be opened in the future as the engine expands!
+Contributions are currently closed but will open in the future as the engine evolves.

-### License
+## License

-Velopra Engine is released under the MIT License.
-See the LICENSE file for more details.
+Velopra Engine is under the MIT License.
+Refer to the LICENSE file for more information.

-### Distribution
+## Distribution

-Pre-compiled binaries for each release will be provided soon.
-Stay tuned!
+Pre-compiled binaries for each release will be available soon.

-### Roadmap

-- Complete the model class implementation for 3D model handling.
-- Integrate support for multiple rendering backends.
-- Develop a comprehensive scene graph and entity-component system.
-- Expand the engine's toolset for physics, audio, and AI.